User-generated comments, uncivil news site threads and public understanding

 A popular aspect of online journalism is the ability of users to quickly comment on news stories and posts.
 Depending on a site’s degree of moderation, such content can be an insightful exchange of opinions — or highly partisan rants, often about supposed media bias.
-News organizations are grappling with ways to curtail online incivility yet keep dialogue open.
+News organizations have long grappled with ways to curtail online incivility yet keep dialogue open.
 Research suggests that such forums can serve as a proxy for public opinion.
 Could they also influence how readers perceive journalistic content?

 - Individuals who were invested in a topic and primed with comments supportive of their position were less likely to perceive hostile media bias in the article’s content than those who also read supportive comments but were less personally invested.